realabja/powercodersCodingDay-2020-2/08_exercise/README.md

 - put your code together and on GitHub
 - present your quiz at the end of the day (10 min per group / every team member has to say something)

-Estimated time: 2 hours 30 minutes
+Estimated time: 2 hours 30 minutes <br>
-plus presentation: 10 minutes
+plus presentation: 10 minutes <br>
-Total points: 270 (+30)
+Total points: 280